andreafabrizi/DNSProxy/README.md

 # Why DNSP ?
 ## DNS transport tests, gone too far :)

-DNSP was born for two main reasons: deliver DNS responses to airplanes and surf TOR anonymously.
+DNSP was born for two specific reasons: deliver DNS responses via satellite towards airplanes, and surf TOR anonymously.

-One insipiring use-case came in: DNS UDP messages were lost onto satellite pipe but switching that traffic on standard DNS-TCP was not an option as the platform was not able to receive such, hence I came up inventing this hybrid "trasnport and caching protocol" to carry the precious information.
+First _niche_ use-case: DNS UDP messages were lost within the satellite pipe but switching that very traffic on standard DNS-TCP was not an option as the platform was not able to receive such, hence I came up inventing this hybrid "trasnport and caching protocol" to carry the precious information.